 “Don’t give up until you find your Destiny.”
-For the first eight years of my life, my parents took pride in quoting those words to explain the happiness they had found with each other.
+For the first ten years of my life, my parents took pride in quoting those words to explain the happiness they found with each other.
 Then, an accident stole them away.
-At least, the drunk driver responsible for the car crash did survive to tell a remorseful tale to high schools across the country.
+At least, the drunk driver responsible for the car crash survived to tell a remorseful tale to high schools across the country.
 The only downside: high-schoolers don’t listen to lectures.

 “Huh?”
 I answered.

 The kind and open face of my English teacher lifted me out of my thoughts and into the mire of reality.
 “The bell rang,” she told me with a grin, hoisting a pile of papers and folders to her hip.
-“I suppose you could stay in this stuffy room if you wanted.”
+“I suppose you could stay if you wanted.”